Part-time entrepreneurship and light entrepreneurship

-If you run a part-time business as a private trader, a general partnership or a limited partnership, your business income is added to your main salary and you pay taxes on your total income.
+If you operate part-time as a private trader or your part-time enterprise is a general partnership or a limited partnership, you can either apply for a decision on the prepaid tax on the company’s income and pay tax prepayments or increase the tax rate in your tax card to include the business income.
 A cooperative and a limited liability company pay taxes on their own financial results, while you must pay taxes on the salary, dividends, surplus refunds and interest payments that you take out from the company.

 You should pay the taxes on your company’s financial results as tax prepayments.
 If you operate as a part-time private trader, you can also use your personal tax card to pay your corporate taxes, instead of making tax prepayments.
 It that case, you must ensure that your tax rate is at the right level.

 If your part-time business has a turnover of less than EUR 15,000 during a period of 12 months, you do not need to enter you company in the VAT register or pay any VAT on your sales.
 If the EUR 15,000 limit is exceeded, you must immediately register your company and pay your taxes.

 It is vital that you estimate your total sales for the financial year as accurately as possible at the beginning of the financial year.
 If you have estimated that your turnover for the financial year will not exceed EUR 15,000, but then exceed the limit for minor business operations during the financial year, you must pay the tax on your sales for the entire financial year.

 If your turnover is more than EUR 15,000 but less than EUR 30,000, you can apply for a minimum payment reduction for your VAT.

 A light entrepreneur usually earn their income as salary.
 This means that all your business income is taxed as earned income.